 The Board of Trustees adopted Rules and Regulation governing the use of the clubhouse.
 A copy will be provided to each renter and strict adherence to all rules is appreciated.

 BOARD OF TRUSTEE MEETINGS

-The approved minutes of all meetings are availalbe by request at the clubhouse office, for all residents to review.
-Or on the web site in the future.
+The approved minutes of all meetings are availalbe by request through the clubhouse office, or on the community website under the Documents section.

 The Annual Meeting of the Association is held in March.
 It is at this meeting when vacant trustee positions are filled by election.

 Greentree Village attempts to maintain a variety of active committees contingent upon the level of volunteer interest from our community.
 The committees are necessary as they supplement the work of the Board of Trustees, the management company and Greentree Village’s various contractors.
 Regardless of the amount of time you have to offer, your interest and assistance are welcome.

 If you wish to make a contribution to one or more of the committees listed below please contact the management company or attend a regularly scheduled Board of Trustee’s meeting.

 -Buildings and Grounds

 Unit owners and renters are encouraged to become familiar with the Deed Restrictions and By-Laws.
 We urge you to carefully read and comply with these regulations – all of which were enacted to positively affect the community quality of life as well as maintain the value of our units.
 The Board of Trustees is empowered with the authority to impose a fine of $25.00 a day to any unit owner who is not in compliance with any regulation or restriction.
 View the DOCUMENT section of the web site to view or print.